KostasBzn/EthRAT/README.md

 - **Easy to Use**: Simple setup and intuitive interface.

 ## Purpose
-Eth Rat is designed to help cybersecurity students, researchers, and professionals practice remote administration techniques in a safe and ethical manner.
+Eth Rat is written to help practice remote administration techniques in a safe and ethical manner.
 It is **not intended for malicious use**.

 ## Usage
 1. Start the server on your machine.